 For leases registered in accordance with IFRS 16 from 1 January 2019, the Bank recognises depreciation on rights of use rather than rentals received, as described in Note 5.4 of the accounting principles.
-At 31 December 2022, just as at 31 December 2021, the "Operating leases" item includes lease payments associated with leases considered low-value contracts.
+At 31 December 2023, just as at 31 December 2022, the "Operating leases" item includes lease payments associated with leases considered low-value contracts.

-As at 31 December 2022, the increase in IT and telecommunication expenses is due to the launch of the project to implement the new banking platform (Avaloq).
+At 31 December 2023, the decrease in IT and telecommunication expenses is due to the discontinuation of the project to implement the new banking platform (Avaloq), decided in September 2023.